arivictor/intentional-architecture-in-python/book/3-layers.md

         self.sent.append((member, fitness_class))
 ```

 This infrastructure code doesn't import from domain or application in this simple example.
-When infrastructure implements domain-defined interfaces (like repositories), it imports only those abstractions—never concrete domain entities or application services.
+When infrastructure implements domain-defined interfaces (like repositories), it imports only those abstractions—never concrete domain entities or use cases.
 It provides implementations that other layers can use.

 Notice the abstraction. `NotificationService` is defined here, but it could also be defined in the domain if the domain needs to express notification requirements.
 The key is that the concrete implementation—the SMTP details—lives in infrastructure.